How to Get Your Insurance License in New Mexico (2026)

 - Exam Prep Only — NM does not require pre-licensing hours

-- Premier includes full refund if you fail first attempt (Prepared to Pass Promise)
+- Premier includes full enrollment-policy review if you fail first attempt (exam-readiness tools)

 - Covers both L&H and P&C lines